Oven Temperature Playbook

 A common mountain-kitchen frustration is banana bread that browns deeply outside while the center stays gummy.
 Extending bake time alone often hardens the crust without stabilizing the middle.
 Use a moderate temperature increase and start checks earlier.
 Watch center cues and tester texture instead of chasing darker color.

 If the center line persists, keep the moderate temperature move and rebalance flour-to-liquid support in small steps.
 The goal is to help the middle set in time, not to dry the loaf into compliance.
 This approach usually produces a more tender crumb with fewer failed rounds.
+Use Banana Bread Gummy Center Fix for center-set diagnostics and Banana Bread Dry Fix when texture remains dry.

 Worked Example: Sourdough Heat Decisions Above 6,000 ft